cycle/docs/relation/many-to-many.md

 fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action, defaults to `SET NULL`
 indexCreate | bool   | Create index on [thoughInnerKey, thoughOuterKey], defaults to `true`

-> You can keep your pivot entity empty, the only requirement is to have defined a primary key.
+You can keep your pivot entity empty, the only requirement is to have defined a primary key.

+> Note, current implementation includes typo in pivot table definition, `though` => `through`.

 ## Usage
 To associte two entities using Many To Many relation use method `add` of pivot collection: